In more detail

 The following is a short list of the type of activities undertaken by NFPB over recent years:

-In 1985 NFPB minuted that “we need to be both realistic and visionary”, reflecting on the gifts that individual Friends can each give to the endeavour and to the corporate discipline and clarity that need to be nurtured and developed.
+We seek to be both realistic and visionary, drawing on the gifts that individual Friends can each give to the endeavour and to the corporate discipline and clarity that need to be nurtured and developed.

 Vision and strategy